Chiral excitation flows of a multinode network based on synthetic gauge fields: Feasibility in experiments

 \section{Feasibility in experiments}

-In this section, we elucidate the practical implementation of our proposal, where we take the four-node aSGF model as an example in the following discussion.
-Here, we briefly introduce the schemes for superconducting circuits~\cite{Nat.Phys.2017Roushan,Nat.Phys.2019Wang} and magnetic photonic lattice~\cite{NaturePhoton2012Fang,NaturePhoton2013Hafezi,PhysRevX.4.031031,Phys.Rev.Lett.2021DeBernardis} platforms to achieve controllable hoppings with phases, thus promising the realization of multinode chiral flows in bosonic and atomic systems, respectively.
+In this section, we elucidate the practical implementation of our proposal, where we take the four-node aSGF model as an example in the discussion that follows.
+Here, we first briefly introduce the schemes for superconducting circuits~\cite{Nat.Phys.2017Roushan,Nat.Phys.2019Wang} and magnetic photonic lattice platforms~\cite{NaturePhoton2012Fang,NaturePhoton2013Hafezi,PhysRevX.4.031031,Phys.Rev.Lett.2021DeBernardis} to achieve controllable hoppings with phases, thus promising the realization of multinode chiral flows in bosonic and atomic systems, respectively.
+We then elaborate on the synthesis of gauge fields in ultracold atoms, which offers another promising platform for multinode chiral flows in both spin and bosonic systems.